-NOTE: Check the gas supply pressure before running this combustion set up.
-Between High Fire and Low Fire, the gas supply pressure cannot be allowed to drop by more than 1" of water column.
+NOTE: Check the gas supply pressure before running a combustion set up.
+The gas supply pressure cannot be allowed to drop by more than 1" of water column, during operation.

 ALSO: If the gas pressure is greater than 10.5" w.c., turn off the main gas shut-off valve upstream of the boiler and adjust or replace fuel regulating components as necessary.